KasiaMisirli/ticket-viewer/README.md

 ```
 heroku logs
 ```
 You will probably notice that url that heroku gave you is very random and you would probably want to change the url.
-Please use the below command to achive that.
+Please use the below command to achieve that.
 ```
 heroku apps:rename newname --app oldname
 ```
-newname -> is the new name you want to give to your app, please use highfen between words oldname -> is the random name heroku gave you
+newname -> is the new name you want to give to your app, please use hyphen between words oldname -> is the random name heroku gave you
-Please make sure you spell the oldname correctly, otherwise the command wont work.
+Please make sure you spell the oldname correctly, otherwise the command won't work.

 ## Built With